Discover which foods you should eat and what to avoid

 We want to point out that eating a plant-based diet involves consuming foods in their natural state, organic where possible.
-Eating packaged and processed foods, refined grains (such as bread), fruit juice and dried-fruits is not a healthy approach to plant-based eating.
+Eating packaged and processed foods, refined grains (such as supermarket bread), fruit juice and dried fruit is not a healthy approach to plant-based eating.
 Eating according to the seasons and your constitution is also recommended.
 Buy vegetables that are in season and grown locally.

 It’s best to avoid fruit in the winter months as fruits are very cooling for the body.
 As winter is dominated by cold, it’s better to eat warming foods instead, to create heat in the body.

 So, what should you eat on a plant-based diet?